zPSP-Dev/Zig-PSP/README.md

 ## What about the PSPSDK?

-Zig-PSP has **no reliance** on the legacy toolchain - it only relies on tools from the excellent and brand new [Rust PSP](https://github.com/overdrivenpotato/rust-psp) toolchain, which is completely feature equivalent for User Mode! ####The Zig PSP toolchain only requires three binaries from Rust PSP for binary generation and the statically linked toolchain library!####
+Zig-PSP has **no reliance** on the legacy toolchain - it only relies on tools from the excellent and brand new [Rust PSP](https://github.com/overdrivenpotato/rust-psp) toolchain, which is completely feature equivalent for User Mode!
+These are included with the download.
+(No Rust needed!)

 ## Road to 1.0!
 - [x] PSP PRX Generation